‘You call this jazz?’ Jazz Fest celebrates 50 eclectic years | WTOP

-NEW ORLEANS (AP) — The New Orleans Jazz and Heritage Festival is celebrating its 50th year.
-The first year, performers outnumbered audience members.
-The second year, a patron responded to the gospel stage by asking…
+The New Orleans Jazz and Heritage Festival is celebrating its 50th year.
+The 50th anniversary festival covers eight days over two weekends, starting Thursday.

 NEW ORLEANS (AP) — The New Orleans Jazz and Heritage Festival is celebrating its 50th year.